Prototype-Guided Robust Learning against Backdoor Attacks: Prototype-Guided Robust Learning

 Then, the $q_i$ is normalized to $w_i\in [-1,1]$ by normalization with threshold $\tau$.
 Given probability sets $\vct{q}=\{q_1,...,q_N\}$ for all $N$ samples in the whole dataset $D_{tr}^{\alpha}$, we normalize them into the range $[-1,1]$ via

 Let $Pr(\vct{q} > \tau)$ denote the probability that the elements in $\vct{q}$ exceed this threshold.
 This normalization ensures that the top $Pr(\vct{q} > \tau)$ percentage of weights are set to 1, while the remaining weights are scaled to lie within the range $[-1, 1]$.
-The selection of $\tau$ is described in Appendix \ref{ap:ablation}.
+Samples with negative weights will be actively unlearned by the model.
 To ensure the stability, the weights are updated via momentum.
+The selection of $\tau$ is described in Section \ref{ap:ablation}.

-\textit{Why normalizing the weights to the range $[-1,1]$ instead of $[0,1]$?} Compared to $[0,1]$ normalization, scaling poisoned sample weights to $[-1,1]$ facilitates more effective unlearning by the model, since the model will more actively unlearn the samples with negative weights than the zero ones.
+If $w_i$ is positive (negative), the model is encouraged to `learn' (`unlearn') the corresponding sample.
+After the initial normalization, the weights are updated to stop unlearning for samples the model has already forgotten.
+Specifically, for any sample with a negative weight $w_i < 0$, if the model's current prediction no longer matches the true label, i.e., $\arg\max f(\vct{x}_i) \neq y_i$, we set $w_i = 0$.
+This ensures that negative weights only act on samples that still need to be unlearned, while samples that are already misclassified no longer contribute to the loss.
+Positive weights remain unchanged, continuing to encourage learning.